 - At Milwaukee, we’ve also recently integrated with Procore to help contractors bridge the gap between workers in the field and project managers in the back office, surfacing inventory alerts into the daily log for your team to respond to.
 This alignment of priorities will foster clearer communication and more sophisticated marshalling of resources, ensuring that projects are always completed on time and exactly according to specification.
 We continue integrate our software in our commitment to moving jobs forward and keeping teams collaborative.

+Integrated construction software should be mission critical.
 Software integrations are key to keeping cross-functional teams across jobsites and offices interconnected and the continuous flow of communication unbroken.

 Perhaps a contractor’s worst fear is work improperly performed on a job.
 Aside from facing liability and possibly fines for shoddy work, more significantly, your reputation is also on the line.
 While you put in your due diligence to hire trades whose work exudes quality, it’s hard to replicate a personal stamp of approval.
 Contractors will be able to count on the next generation of smart tools to help streamline and improve the quality assurance process.